3 Key Domains and 6 Segments to Noodle On For Success

 Description automatically generated

-Speaking of numbers and facts, CONTROL comes into play as a way of considering variables and costs in your project.
+Speaking of numbers and facts, OVERSEE comes into play as a way of considering variables and costs in your project.

-You’ll need to describe your objectives in this section, so that you can establish the outcomes you’re working towards and help your stakeholders get excited about the positive effect that this project will have on their lives.
+You’ll need to describe those objectives in your charter, so that you can establish the outcomes you’re working towards and help your stakeholders get excited about the positive effect that this project will have on their lives.

-This is also where money comes in—usually a major consideration in any initiative.
+This is also where financials come in—usually a major consideration in any initiative.
 What’s your budget?
 Do you have contingency plans if something costs more than you think it will?
-What about potential constraints?
 How will you evaluate project costs?

-All of these considerations will make sure that your project moves smoothly, and you don’t run out of money partway through, which will be essential to getting everything done on-budget and on-time.
+Thinking through these outcomes and financials will increase the likelihood that your project will achieve the outcomes everyone involved expects it to achieve, and you don’t run out of money partway through, when you’re trying to get everything done on-budget and on-time.

 Segments: Map and Timing